Horn (instrument): French horn

-The French horn (as distinct from the German and Vienna horns), is also usually referred to simply as the "horn" by orchestral players.
 The bore of the French horn is small, between 10.8 and 11 mm, compared to 11.5 mm for the German horn, but not as small as the Vienna horn at 10.7 mm.
 These narrow-bore French instruments are equipped with piston valves (also called Périnet valves, after their inventor), unlike today's more usual orchestral (German) horns, which have rotary valves.
-A musician who plays the French horn, like the players of the German and Vienna horns (confusingly also sometimes called French horns), is called a horn player (or less frequently, a hornist).
+A musician who plays the French horn, like the players of the German and Vienna horns (confusingly also sometimes called French horns), is also called a horn player (or less frequently, a hornist).

 Three valves control the flow of air in the single horn, which is tuned to F or less commonly B♭.
 Although double French horns do exist, they are rare.

 A crucial element in playing the horn deals with the mouthpiece.
 Most of the time, the mouthpiece is placed in the exact center of the lips, but, because of differences in the formation of the lips and teeth of different players, some tend to play with the mouthpiece slightly off center.
 Although the exact side-to-side placement of the mouthpiece varies for most horn players, the up-and-down placement of the mouthpiece is generally two-thirds on the upper lip and one-third on the lower lip.
 Usually, in order to play higher octave notes, the pressure exerted on the lips from the mouthpiece is increased.
 But, although some pressure is needed, excessive pressure is not desirable.
 Playing with excessive pressure makes the playing of the horn sound forced and harsh as well as decreases endurance of the player by about half.